 Do you want to make a difference to the environment and the way we use natural resources, but you don't know how?
 We have developed a programme in which you study, research, and aim to start your own business.
-The Master Programme in Earth Science, specialising in Sustainable and Innovative Natural Resource Management (SINReM) will bring together the foundation of your personal career and a paradigm shift in the industry to carefully and sustainable deal with the Earth’s resources initiating a real change.
+This specialisation will bring together the foundation of your personal career and a paradigm shift in the industry to carefully and sustainably deal with the Earth's resources initiating a real change.

 Why this programme?

-Studying a joint Master's degree with three excellent European universities you will be part of a large community of 115 partners in science, academia and industry from 22 countries within the EIT RawMaterials, engaged in developing solutions for the future.
+Sustainable and Innovative Natural Resource Management (SINReM), within the Master's programme in Earth Science, is a joint Master's degree from three excellent European universities.
+You will be part of a large community of 115 partners in science, academia and industry from 22 countries within the EIT RawMaterials, engaged in developing solutions for the future.

-The programme leads to a Joint Master's Degree (Master of Science, 120 credits) with Earth Science as the main field of study from Ghent University in Belgium, Uppsala University in Sweden and TU Bergakademie Freiberg in Germany.
+The programme leads to a degree from the three participating universities: Master of Science (120 credits) with Geoscience as the main field of study from Uppsala University, Ghent University and TU Bergakademie Freiberg.

-Year 1 provides a holistic view over the natural resources value and process chain through a semester at the Ghent University, a winter school at TU Bergakademie Freiberg, a semester at Uppsala University and a summer school at TU Bergakademie Freiberg.
+Year one provides a holistic view over the natural resources value and process chain through a semester at the University of Ghent, a residential school at TU Bergakademie, Freiberg, a semester at Uppsala University and a summer school at TU Bergakademie, Freiberg.

-In year two you specialise to gain a deeper understanding of:
+In year two you choose to specialise and gain a deeper understanding of:

-Sustainable resource recovery and recycling or Sustainable materials at Ghent University
+sustainable resource recovery and recycling or Sustainable materials at the University of Ghent

-Entrepreneurial skills are fostered from the kick-off week, to Meet the Founders events during the winter and summer schools and through core modules on topics such as Innovation Management & Entrepreneurship and Project Management & Business Plan Development.
+Entrepreneurial skills are fostered from the kick-off week, the Meet the Founders events during the residential and summer schools and through core modules on topics such as Innovation Management & Entrepreneurship and Project Management & Business Plan Development.
 An internship and your thesis expose you intimately to the natural resources industry.

 The teachers in the Master Programme in Earth Science are experts in their respective fields, giving you up-to-date contact with front-line research in an open and creative educational atmosphere.
 The teaching consists of a balanced mix of theoretical and practical work providing experience in both research and industry oriented applications.
 Excursions, fieldwork and study visits are included in some courses.